ARMmbed/mbed-os-5-docs/docs/refs/api/connectivity/mesh.md

-#### Arm Mbed Mesh
+#### Mesh

-Mbed Mesh API allows the application to use the IPv6 mesh network topologies through the [nanostack](docs/tutorials/mesh/02_N_arch.md) networking stack.
+The Arm Mbed mesh API allows the application to use the IPv6 mesh network topologies through the [nanostack](docs/tutorials/mesh/02_N_arch.md) networking stack.

 **Tips:**
 * The mesh API supports 6LoWPAN-ND (neighbor discovery) and Thread bootstrap modes.